nf-core/website/markdown/governance.md

 Community members with an interest in sharing knowledge and helping their communities can become nf-core ambassadors.
 Ambassadors are expected to regularly engage with the wider community and will be supported by the outreach team and other ambassadors.

-More information about becoming an nf-core ambassador can be found [here](https://github.com/).
+More information about becoming a Nextflow and nf-core ambassador will be available soon!

 **Responsibilities**